muratk5n/thirdwave/en/README.md

 freak investments -- just look at all the companies shorted by Michael Burry today (of the *The Big Short* fame)..
 In what world can Shopify have a market cap over 300 TIMES its cash flow?
-Only in the one where bizarro priorities atop all else.
+Only in the one where bizarro priorities rise above all else.

 ---